March 3, 2021

 CRA provides investment management services for an annual fee based upon a percentage of the market value of the assets being managed by CRA.
 CRA’s annual fee is exclusive of, and in addition to brokerage commissions, transaction fees, and other related costs and expenses which are incurred by the client.
 CRA does not, however, receive any portion of these commissions, fees, and costs.
 In certain circumstances, CRA provides complimentary financial planning services to clients who engage CRA for investment management services.

 CRA’s annual fee is prorated and charged quarterly, in advance, based upon the market value of the assets being managed by CRA on the last day of the previous quarter.
+No fee adjustments are made for account deposits and withdrawals made during a fee period.
 The annual fee varies (between 0.75% and 1.00%) depending upon the market value of the assets under management and the type of investment management services to be rendered.

 CRA, in its sole discretion, may negotiate to charge a lesser management fee based upon certain criteria (i.e., anticipated future earning capacity, anticipated future additional assets, dollar amount of assets to be managed, related accounts, account composition, pre-existing client, account retention, pro bono activities, etc.).